 Dr. Louis Lasagna, beloved educator and gifted scholar, was a pioneer, a visionary, an intellectual, and a renaissance man.
 His accomplishments extend over a vast array of subjects.
 Through his teaching, he personally influenced the lives of thousands of individuals.
 Indirectly, his legacy continues to affect millions.

-Dr. Lasagna worked tirelessly on behalf of retarded children.
-The father of a son with Down’s syndrome, Dr. Lasagna was a longtime advocate for better public understanding of the needs of retarded individuals.
+Dr. Lasagna worked tirelessly on behalf of intellectually disabled children.
+The father of a son with Down syndrome, Dr. Lasagna was a longtime advocate for better public understanding of the needs of intellectually disabled individuals.
 In 1988, the Kadima School for Special Children in Natanya, Israel, dedicated the Professor Louis Lasagna Building, which includes classrooms, consultation rooms, and an auditorium.
 Importantly, the addition raised the school’s enrollment capacity from 20 to approximately 150 students, essentially serving the entire country of Israel.

 Dr. Lasagna served as Dean of the Sackler School of Graduate Biomedical Sciences at Tufts University from 1984 to 2002.
 He also served as Director of the Tufts Center for the Study of Drug Development until 1998.
 He had the unique honor of having two endowed chairs named for him, at the University of Rochester School of Medicine and Dentistry and at Tufts University School of Medicine.
 In 1997, his seminal 1954 article on the placebo effect was ranked by Lancet editor Richard Horton as among the world’s 27 most notable achievements in a medical canon going back to Hippocrates.